gohyiqian/webpack-tutorial/README.md

 ## Overview

+At its core, webpack is a `static module bundler` for modern JavaScript applications.
+When webpack processes your application, it internally builds a dependency graph from one or more entry points and then combines every module your project needs into one or more bundles, which are static assets to serve your content from.

 - To run webpack: `npx webpack`.
 This will generate a `main.js` file under `dist` folder.
 - To se more options: `npx webpack --stats detailed`